 Hepatitis C infection is treated with antiviral medications intended to clear the virus from your body.
-Your doctor may recommend a combination of two to three medications to be taken over several months or longer.
-Many blood tests and doctor visits are necessary during this time so that your response to treatment can be carefully monitored and evaluated.
+Your doctor may recommend one medication or a combination of two to three medications to be taken for 12 – 24 weeks or longer.
+Blood tests and doctor visits are necessary during this time so that your response to treatment can be carefully monitored and evaluated.

 The purpose of using medications to treat Hepatitis C is to: